abcdesktopio/docs/opsdocs/docs/index.md

 # Welcome to abcdesktop.io

 abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation.
-Each user’s application runs as a docker container to reduce attack surface. abcedeskop.io is an opensource free solution that offer secure desktops and applications on any device, network or digital workspace, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.
+Each user’s application runs as a docker container to reduce attack surface. abcedeskop.io is an opensource free solution that offer secure desktops and applications on any device, network or digital workspace.

 This flexible working environment simplifies usage like